 In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your GL. iNet router with 2.x firmware.
-This method might be beneficial if you have devices that don't have VPN compatibility or you want to protect all the Wi-Fi-connected devices at your home in one go.

 You will learn how to: